MrStonkus/Baskeball-match-simulator/readme.md

 ## Backend

 * backend runs on its own server and creates basketball API.
-You can reach this server at the address of `http://localhost:3000/` for example.
+You can access this server at the address of `http://localhost:3000/` for example.
 * posible methods:
   * init() -> to init game
   * start() -> to start game